ToxicFrog/doom-mods/gun-bonsai/README.md

 - Reelism 2
 - Trailblazer
 - Lots of smaller mutators like War Trophies, Slomo Bullet Time, MOShuffle, etc

-It is known be playable with some issues with:
-- Final Doomer +
-- Hideous Destructor
+- and more!

-Some mods have specific integration features or compatibility concerns; these are detailed below.
+Some mods have special integration features or require specific compatibility settings; these are detailed below.
+Make sure to also check the [known issues](#known-issues) section for bugs that only manifest with paired with specific mods.

 ### Indestructable